beginning of content

 What do my parathyroid glands do?

 Your parathyroid glands make parathyroid hormone (PTH).
-Parathyroid hormone helps to manage how much calcium is in your blood.
+Parathyroid hormone help regulate calcium levels in your blood and bones.
+Calcium is an important mineral for the healthy functioning of your:

 What medical conditions affect my parathyroid glands?